5th Dickinson College Public Lecture (DCPL)

 All pictures: © private

 Dr. Filippova introduced different Russian polling agencies and showed several polls from October 2016 to April 2017 – that clearly indicated how there were some hopes for an improvement in political relations and some support for Donald Trump, but how those have decreased dramatically within those 6 months.
 Filippova complemented this development with translated headlines from Russian newspapers and pointed cartoons.
-She rounded up her findings with statements from knowledgeable academics from RGGU.
-Her personal poll among Russian students and Muscovites of ages around the 40 showed that, unfortunately, the younger people seemed generally less interested in politics than the older ones and that both groups have come to rather disappointed, pessimistic views on the future relations between the United States and Russia.
+She rounded up her findings with statements from academics from RGGU.
+Her personal poll among Russian students and Muscovites of ages around 40 showed that, unfortunately, the younger people seemed generally less interested in politics than the older ones and that both groups have come to rather pessimistic views on the future relations between the United States and Russia.

 Neil van Siclen opening the lecture